Matt-Jensen/ember-cli-g-maps/.github/ISSUE_TEMPLATE.md

 Are you in the right place?

-For issues or feature requests related to __the code in this repository__ file a Github issue.

    * If this is a __feature request__ make sure the issue title starts with "FR:".
    * If this is a __bug report__ make sure the issues title starts with "BUG:".
    * For general technical questions, please refer to the documentation site.